Information for Admitted Students

 Please note that your seat deposit, described above, is a separate deposit from the on-campus housing deposit discussed here.
 In order to be fair to all applicants, you must submit your seat deposit and secure a seat in the class before you will be allowed to hold an on-campus housing assignment.
 If you prefer to live on-campus, you must submit both your seat deposit(s) and a housing deposit.

 Mandatory First-Year Orientation for all entering students will take place on August 15-18, 2016.
-Your Orientation packet with all of the details is being finalized now and should arrive by early July.
+There will be a welcome picnic for you and your families on Sunday, August 14.
+Your Orientation packet with all of the details is being finalized now and should arrive by July.

 Join our group: WNE Law - 2016 Entering Class!
 The group will continue to be an excellent way to find out valuable information and to ask questions of administration, faculty, alumni, and current students.
 You may also ask questions of your fellow incoming students.
 Discussions in the past have included: first year experience, first year academics, housing, pre-orientation events, Orientation information, 2015 incoming class news and announcements, faculty and staff, student services, summer readings and movies, financial aid, and more.
 We encourage you to request an invite to join.